-Output, Inflation & Unemployment: Inflation, expected inflation and Unemployment, the Philips curve, Okun's Law, the effect of money growth, disinflation.
+Output, Inflation & Unemployment: Inflation, expected inflation and Unemployment, the Philips curve, the effect of money growth, disinflation.

 Unit V:

 Global Orientation of Indian Economy: Growth and evolution of Indian MNC's, Current crises in US/Europe/Asia and its impact on economic growth of India.